Learning Outcomes

 10

 Functions that can create new functions give rise to all sorts of emergent power, such as the ability to customise, compose and combine functions in very useful ways.
-We will see this later when we look at function composition and combinators.
+We will see this later when we look at function composition and combinatorsA higher-order function that uses only function application and earlier defined combinators to define a result from its arguments. .

 Curried Functions